 Your terms and conditions should cover who the competition is open to, key competition dates, detailed instructions for entering, prize inclusions and the prize draw as well as how and when the winner will be notified.

 We’ve paid the lawyer big bucks to create a comprehensive competition terms and conditions template which you can grab for a fraction of the cost here.

 Whether or not you will need a licence will depend on whether you’re running a game of skill or a game of chance, as well as how much your prize is worth and who your competition is open to (regardless of where your business in based).
-In Australia, for example, a game of chance will almost always require a licence whereas a game of skill will almost never require one.
+In Australia, for example, a game of chance will require a licence if your prize is over $3,000… whereas a game of skill currently does not require one.

 Each state, territory and country is different, so check your own licence and permit requirements here.